 GLP-1 agonists come in pens that allow doses to be gradually increased.
 Correct dosing is critical.
 An ideal dose is easy to spot: you feel either mild nausea or a decrease in hunger.
 Do not increase any dose if it worsens nausea.
 Another good marker for the right dose is to check several pre and 2-hour post glucose levels or use a CGM for breakfast and dinner over at least 3 days before you start.
 Then repeat this once you appear to have reached an ideal dose.
 Glucose readings, especially the postmeal ones, should be considerably improved.

 Clinicians usually start GLP-1s at a low dose to avoid side effects and then gradually increase it.
 For example, the Victoza pen that is injected daily can be started at the 0.6 mcg mark on the first day and then gradually increased by one click a day.
 It has 10 clicks between 0.6 and the next mark at 1.2 and anther 10 clicks up to 1.8 mcg.
 If mild nausea occurs at one of these steps, wait 3 days and you can usually increase another click.
-If worse nausea or vomiting do occur, skip a day and restart at a slightly lower dose the next day.
+If worse nausea or vomiting does occur, skip a day, and restart at a slightly lower dose the next day.

 GLP-1 agonists that are taken once a week generally have fewer symptoms, but no one wants to start with a week of nausea or vomiting!
 Again with these, start at the lowest marked dose, usually about 1/3 of the max dose.
 Then increase by 3 clicks each week until mild nausea or a noticeable decrease in hunger occurs.

 Rarely and for unknown reasons, a person may not tolerate even a minimal dose of a GLP-1 agonist, so another approach will be needed.
 The most common side effects of GLP-1 agonists are a feeling of fullness, nausea, and diarrhea.
 Nausea does not appear to be related to dose size and usually disappears after a couple of weeks.
 Side effects usually decrease in most people and less than one in ten users stops a GLP-1 agonist due to side effects.
-Users may experience decreased appetite, acid reflux, headaches, or increased sweating.
+Users may experience a decreased appetite, acid reflux, headaches, or increased sweating.
 Immune system reactions occasionally occur with skin hives being the most common.

 Your doctor should be called and the medication stopped immediately if unusual abdominal pain or intestinal problems occur.
 Although there was initial concern that GLP-1 medications might cause acute pancreatitis, no evidence for this has been forthcoming.
 A 2017 review of 3 studies longer than 2 years with over 9,000 people in both the treated and placebo arms actually found a non-significant reduction in risk for those on a GLP-1 agonist.5 Initially, there was also some concern about pancreatic cancer, but subsequent large clinical studies have found no reliable link between GLP-1 agonists and pancreatic cancer.6